 If you have ever used a photography app to tweak your photos, whether it be cropping, changing colours, fixing exposure or even adding cute floppy bunny ears and noses, then you have already started to dip your feet into Digital Scrapbooking.

-Digital Scrapbooking is a special hobby dedicated to commemorating life’s joy through capturing, preserving and sharing important moments.
+Digital Scrapbooking is a special hobby dedicated to commemorating life’s joy through photographically capturing, decoratively preserving and sharing important moments.

 This page marked a slight departure from what I usually designed that added another dimension to the direction of my scrapping style … as every page does when you come to think about it.

 The slick look of the playground snake balancing beam in this photograph captured my imagination; I loved it as soon as I saw it!
 As such, I decided to go for bright light and saturated colour in the photo and on the page, teamed with lots of shiny metal pieces for reflective contrast.

 Overall, I was and still am very happy with how this page turned out.

 If you are new to digiscrapping, this Start Here guide to learn Digital Scrapbooking has been compiled just for you to help you get started on the path of what is a highly liberating and even life changing craft.

 Each lesson in the series is accompanied by a podcast for those who prefer listening rather than reading.

 Additionally, a coupon code for a Design Store FREEbie is available exclusively for subscribers to the Learn to DigiScrap Course.
 Sign up here.

 In this series we cover as many of the commonly asked newbie questions as possible … if there is something more that you would like included here or something that you need further information about, please let us know in the Comments.